 Added to that, I unfortunately still have an eufy Solo IndoorCam (the cameras seems to have undergone a rebranding from Indoor Cam Pan&Tilt) in use.
-Replacing it would currently be an unnecessarily added cost for me at this moment.
-I can imagine that I am not the only user of Home Assistant in this situation.
+Replacing it would currently be an unnecessarily added cost at this moment.
+I can imagine that I am not the only user of Home Assistant currently in this situation.

 Preparation: Installing eufy-security-ws

 For those wondering, there unfortunately doesn’t appear to be an easy way of adding the eufy-security-ws application, which I will be using in this guide, to a supervised Home Assistant setup or one using the Home Assistant Operating System.
 Currently, there is no add-on available and the only way of installing it is by setting up a Docker container or by using a npm (Node Package Manager) package.
 I went the former route and set up the Docker container on my Unraid server.

 Developer Aaron Bach is working on an improved eufy integration with Home Assistant, with one of the goals being to publish it as an add-on.
 However, there is currently no release date and as the developer is using their free time to make it happen, it would be unfair to make demands.
 This upcoming integration will once again be a custom component, without any financial incentives.

 The installation is rather straightforward, and if you opt for the Docker container, you will only need to configure a port, persistent directory, and enter your username and password.
 Once started, the log message

 push notification connection successfully established will indicate that your account has successfully been connected.

 The eufy-security-ws application is a wrapper for the eufy-security-client library, with both being developed by bropat.
 The eufy-security-client library allows for communication with the unofficial eufy Security API.
 Using the unofficial API has several advantages compared to other solutions such as the Eufy Home Assistant MQTT Bridge: